Johse/powerload-utilities/README.md

 The folder where the tool is installed, must be configured in the **Trusted Locations** of the AutoCAD Options:
 ![AutoCAD Trusted Locations](Images/pL-TrustedLocations_ACAD.png)

-In the powerShell file ***IDB.Analyzer.AutoCAD.ps1*** you need to specify the AutoCAD version that is installed insection *Settings* in line:
+In the powerShell file ***IDB.Analyzer.AutoCAD.ps1*** you need to specify the AutoCAD version that is installed in section *Settings* in line:
 `$accoreconsole = "C:\Program Files\Autodesk\AutoCAD `***2020***`\accoreconsole.exe"`

 If wanted, you also can change the working directory in line: